Adjudication Timeline

 The period for the preparation of the referral document will depend upon the complexity of the payment claim.

-Each time period is indicative only, and will be set by the adjudicator.
-The overall period however, is as set out in the Act, where periods can only be changed with the agreement of the referring party (for an extension of 14 days) or both parties (for any additional extension), after the payment dispute has been referred to the adjudicator.
+Each period is indicative only, and will be set by the adjudicator.
+The overall period, however, is as set out in the Act, where periods can only be changed with the agreement of the referring party (for an extension of 14 days) or both parties (for any additional extension), after the payment dispute has been referred to the adjudicator.

-We would be delighted to discuss any aspect of the process
+We would be delighted to discuss any aspect of the process.

 Planning Stage - Referral Document